jrroosevelt/VS2PCG/VS2PCG_Card_Clarifications.md

 # [Archangel](http://vs.tcgbrowser.com/images/cards/big/RES-002.jpg)
 Set: Resistance
-**Violent**
 **Violent** means that he strikes Supporting Characters with double his ATK.

 # [Ardina](http://vs.tcgbrowser.com/images/cards/big/HER-008.jpg)
 Set: The Herald
-**Clone of the Silver Surfer**
 **Clone of the Silver Surfer** refers to the "card title" Silver Surfer.
 This means the name at the very top of the card must be Silver Surfer. **AKA** s don't count.

 # [Arnim Zola](http://vs.tcgbrowser.com/images/cards/big/CV1-001.jpg) (MC)
 Set: Crossover
-**ESP Box**
-ESP Box takes effect once the game starts and lasts the whole game (even while Arnim Zola is stunned, after he levels up, and even after he is KO’d).
+**ESP Box** takes effect once the game starts and lasts the whole game (even while Arnim Zola is stunned, after he levels up, and even after he is KO’d).
 You can play any Equipment as a Supporting Character, regardless of whether you have a character with a matching team affiliation.
 When you play one as a Supporting Character, it’s no longer an Equipment.
 If it has a power that references “Equipped Character,” it is its own equipped character.
 When the card leaves play it will go back to being an Equipment.
 You may still play an Equipment normally and equip it to one of your characters (including on an Equipment that you played as a Supporting Character).

-**A New Robot Body**
-When Arnim Zola enters A New Robot Body, your new Equipment-turned-Main Character will have ATK/DEF equal to its cost, 1 (Health), Swarm, and it will count as its own “Equipped Character,” just like with ESP Box.
+When Arnim Zola enters **A New Robot Body**, your new Equipment-turned-Main Character will have ATK/DEF equal to its cost, 1 (Health), Swarm, and it will count as its own “Equipped Character,” just like with ESP Box.
 When that body gets KO’d, it can use this power again to jump into another robot body, and so on.
 Note: if you want to use a Wild Special Location to pay for this power, it must match the team affiliation of the Main Character using this power.

 # Avalanche
 ## [Avalanche](http://vs.tcgbrowser.com/images/cards/big/BOM-009.jpg) (Brotherhood)
 Set: Brotherhood of Mutants
-**Sustained Seismic Waves**
-Avalanche’s Sustained Seismic Waves power gets stronger each time he uses it.
+Avalanche’s **Sustained Seismic Waves** power gets stronger each time he uses it.
 However, if you play a new copy of Avalanche later, the super power on that copy will start over.

 ## [Avalanche](http://vs.tcgbrowser.com/images/cards/big/TUB-022.jpg) (Resistance)
 Set: The Utopia Battles
-**The Big One**
 **The Big One** KOs basic Locations with different types.
 The types are:

 * Energy (Blue)